Join gaming leaders online at GamesBeat Summit Next this upcoming November 9-10. Learn more about what comes next.

-Whoop, a company that meshes wearables with machine learning and number-crunching analytics to help athletes optimize their performance, has raised $55 million in a round of funding led by Foundry Group, with participation from Two Sigma Ventures, Accomplice, Thursday Ventures, Promus Ventures, Silicon Valley Bank, and a hots of notable angel investors, including Netflix cofounder and former CEO Marc Randolf.
+Whoop, a company that meshes wearables with machine learning and number-crunching analytics to help athletes optimize their performance, has raised $55 million in a round of funding led by Foundry Group, with participation from Two Sigma Ventures, Accomplice, Thursday Ventures, Promus Ventures, Silicon Valley Bank, and a host of notable angel investors, including Netflix cofounder and former CEO Marc Randolf.

 The series D round constitutes a mix of equity and debt, though the company isn’t revealing the specific breakdown.